Asymmetric Simple Exclusion Process with open boundaries and Quadratic Harnesses: Some explicit formulas

 \subsection{Integral formulas for $K_N$}

-Of course, \eqref{recalc-K2U} is an integral formula for $K_N$, expressing $K_N$ as a a multiple of the integral of $(2+\sqrt{1-q}x)^N$ with respect to the law of $Z_1$.
+Of course, \eqref{recalc-K2U} is an integral formula for $K_N$, expressing $K_N$ as a constant times the integral of $(2+\sqrt{1-q}x)^N$ with respect to the law of $Z_1$.
 This is essentially \cite[expression (6.1)]{uchiyama2004asymmetric} or \cite[expression (3.12)]{uchiyama2005correlation}.
 When $-1<A,B,C,D<1$, the law is absolutely continuous with the Askey-Wilson density \eqref{f-density}, which in general involves infinite products.
 For $q=0$, the infinite products vanish and the density takes a more concise form.
 We get

 where